Marketing and Strategic Outreach Manager

-Jarrett Skorup is a policy analyst and Digital Engagement Manager at the Mackinac Center for Public Policy.
-He is also the content manager for Michigan Capitol Confidential.
+Jarrett Skorup is the Marketing and Strategic Outreach Manager at the Mackinac Center for Public Policy.
+In this role, he is in charge of marketing efforts and overseeing policy campaigns and objectives.
 Prior to his current position, Skorup was a research associate at the Center.

 His work has been featured in The Wall Street Journal, Fox News, MLive, Detroit Free Press, Detroit News, and many newspapers across the country.

-A native of Sandwich, Illinois, Skorup is an avid fan of the Chicago Cubs, Bears and Bulls.
-Besides studying and writing about public policy, he officiates high school wrestling.
-In his free time, Skorup also volunteers with his church, serves on committees with the local Chamber of Commerce, and works in the schools through Junior Achievement.
+A native of Sandwich, Illinois, Skorup is an avid fan of the Chicago Cubs and Bears.
+He also officiates high school wrestling and enjoys fishing.
+In his free time, Skorup volunteers with his church, serves on committees with the local Chamber of Commerce, and works in the schools through Junior Achievement.

 He lives in Midland, MI with his wife, Karen, and children Grayson and Reagan.

 The Declaration of Independence lists the “pursuit of happiness” as one of Americans’ “unalienable rights.”
 For most, this includes the ability to pursue a vocation of their choice.
 But occupational licensure laws stand in the way of many people trying to exercise this right.
 For too many people, the right to pursue their dreams has been halted by governments that require them to jump through hoops, pay fees and meet other often arbitrary and inconsistent requirements.